-IIT Tower, Suite 2F9-1 312.567.3300 ugaa@iit.edu iit.edu/ugaa
+IIT Tower, Suite 2C8-1 312.567.3300 ugaa@iit.edu iit.edu/ugaa

-The Office of Undergraduate Academic Affairs (UGAA) provides a variety of academic support services for all undergraduate students from the time of admission to graduation.
-These services include academic advising; academic program audits; student petitions; course repeats for a change of grade; change of major; monitoring of academic progress; certification of student's eligibility for degree conferral; granting an official leave of absence; and official withdrawal from the university.
+The Office of Academic Affairs, including Undergraduate Academic Affairs (UGAA), provides a variety of academic support services for all undergraduate students from the time of admission to graduation.
+These services include academic advising; evaluating transfer credits from international schools; conducting academic program audits; assessing student petitions; reviewing course repeats for a change of grade; processing change of major; monitoring academic progress; overseeing academic standing reviews; certifying student's eligibility for degree conferral; and, granting an official leave of absence or an official withdrawal from the university.
 In addition, this office reinstates former undergraduate students to the university and maintains the official academic files for all undergraduate students.
-Degree Works, the online degree audit system, is monitored and maintained by the Office of Undergraduate Academic Affairs.
+In partnership with the offices of the ARC, student life, and the ELM program, this office also assists in the mentorship and professional preparation of students.
+Degree Works, the online degree audit system, is monitored and managed by the Office of Academic Affairs.